- Strength standards are strength benchmarks for different exercises based on your body weight and sex.

 This is where objective strength standards can be helpful.

 Typically, these charts classify your strength based on your one-rep max (1RM) and body weight.

-Unfortunately, though, if you plug “strength standards” into the ol’ Google, you’ll find a hodgepodge of different charts that don’t agree with each other.
+Unfortunately, though, if you plug “strength standards” into the ol’ Google, you’ll find a hodgepodge of different charts that don’t agree with one other.

 For example, according to one chart your squat 1RM might be classified as “elite,” but only “good” by another.